SaintRyoh/rabbithole/README.md

 # Rabbithole—The Meta-Window Manager
 ### LOOKING FOR BETA TESTERS
+**Package now available in the AUR** `yay -S rabbithole`, then select Rabbithole from your display manager when you log in!

-**Now available in the AUR** Automated Installer Working for Arch and Ubuntu Linux  - Please Help Us Test On Other Distros We need people to test the installation procedure and give us feedback before we start major promotion.
+There is also an automated installer `rabid-installer.sh` working for Arch and Ubuntu Linux - Please Help Us Test On Other Distros & systems if you can.
 Earn your spot as a [contributor](docs/CONTRIBUTORS.md) to Rabbithole!

 ### Discord Support
 Join  our group on [Rabbithole's Discord](https://discord.com/channels/1122348043950366823/1122348044382392432) for **live support** and to talk to the developers!
-We're happy to help with anything you need, we are looking for feature requests, feedback, or even help with customizing your installation!
-We also love to talk about philosophy, AI, and the future of computing.
-Come join us!
+We're happy to help with anything you need, we are looking for feature requests, feedback, and offer guided-assistance for the installation if you need it.
+We also love to talk about some pretty meta stuff, so, come join us!

 ### **Basic Usage Tutorial:** The Windows key on your keyboard has magical powers.
 i3 users will notice the keybindings are very familiar.
+Non-i3 users, the controls are as intuitive as possible.
+If you don't like the controls, let us know, and we can vote on better defaults.
+We are open to suggestions.

 - **Hit ```Win + s``` to see Rabbithole's help and keybindings page.**
 - ```Win + d``` will open the program launcher.